Peter-T-Ruehr/BiteForceDatabase/README.md

 The Zenodo repository already contains all files that are produced by this script (mainly PDFs with plotted figures and the final database csv file 'iBite_table.csv').
 Running this script will overwrite those files with the identical content again.

+The exact code to produce the database and manuscript is stored under release [1.0.0.](https://github.com/Peter-T-Ruehr/InsectBiteForceDatabase/releases/tag/v1.0.0).

 ## References

 [1] <https://www.rstudio.com/>